alexeygorelov/anki-manual-ru/editing.md

 x<sup>2</sup>.

 The Fx button clears any formatting in the currently selected text.
-This includes colours, bold, etc.
+This includes colors, bold, etc.

-The next two buttons allow you to change text colour.
+The next two buttons allow you to change text color.

 The \[…​\] button is visible when a cloze note type is selected.